 In 1851, the University of the Pacific was established under the auspices of the Methodist Church in Santa Clara, California.
 As early as 1856, the University was divided into the "University of the Pacific" and the "Female Collegiate Institute", with music as a course offered only to women.
+According to the oldest catalog preserved in University archives, "Embroidery and Music are recommended if the time and abilities of students are sufficient to ensure respectable attainments therein".
 By 1878, the University was integrated, and the newly designated School of Music registered 32 students in four categories:

 - an elementary class for beginners